 ChooseNatives.org is wild for wildlife!
-To nurture a healthy, balanced ecosystem and help restore natural habitats for all animal populations, we promote North American native plants over non-native alien plants.
-We provide the curious with information on planting natives, advocating for critters, developing pesticide free landscapes, and identifying invasive aliens.
+We promote North American native plants over non-native alien plants in order to nurture healthy, balanced ecosystems and help restore natural habitats for all wildlife populations.
+We provide the curious with information on planting natives, advocating for critters, developing pesticide-free landscapes, and identifying invasive aliens.
 An equally essential part of our mission is to assist Mid-Atlantic region gardeners in locating native plant nurseries and plant sales.
 Gardeners have a choice when purchasing landscaping plants … we shout Choose Natives!

 When I began my gardening journey, I planted what every other homeowner found at their local garden center.
 I’d vaguely heard about native plants but didn’t understand why I should choose them.
 It was only after hearing entomologist Dr. Doug Tallamy speak that I learned I was doing it all wrong!
 I wasn’t supporting a single living thing with the introduced ornamental plants I was installing.
 Coddling lots of lawn didn’t help, either.